Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 An IOX could receive messages from the GO device that are not documented here.
 The IOX must be capable of handling this situation by ignoring/discarding the unknown messages.

+## Waking up the GO Device
+Every 1 second, the GO wakes up for 2ms to look for CAN activity on the IOX bus.
+The IOX can wake up the GO by sending an [RX Data (0x0C)](#rx-data-0x0c) message every 1ms until the GO notices the activity and sends the [Wakeup (0x04)](#wakeup-0x04) message to the IOX.

 ## Commands

 ### Reset (0x00)